bugladen/NadekoBot/docs/guides/Windows Guide.md

 - Your bot should now be online in the server we added her to.
 - Note: Your bot will be offline in case you close the `NadekoBot` command prompt window.

-####Setting up OwnerIds
-- In the server where your bot is, in a text channel, type `.uid`
-- Your `User ID` should show, copy it.
-- Close `NadekoBot`
-- Replace the `0` on the `OwnerIds` section with your user ID shown earlier.
+####Updating NadekoBot
+- Make sure the bot is closed and is not running (Run `.die` in a connected server to ensure it's not running).
+- Run `NadekoInstaller.bat` again and wait for it to finish.
-- Run `NadekoRun.bat` again.
+- Run `NadekoRun.bat`.
-- If done correctly, you are now the bot owner.
-- You can add multiple owner IDs by seperating them with a comma within the square brackets.
+- You've updated, easy as that!
 ________________________________________________________________________________

 #### Setting Up NadekoBot For Music